VAG Class DT1

-The VAG Class DT1 (colloquially called "Pegnitzpfeil") is an electric multiple unit (EMU) train type operated by the Verkehrs-Aktiengesellschaft Nürnberg on the Nuremberg U-Bahn system since its opening in 1972.
+The VAG Class DT1 (colloquially called "Pegnitzpfeil") is an electric multiple unit (EMU) train type operated by the Verkehrs-Aktiengesellschaft Nürnberg on the Nuremberg U-Bahn system from its opening in 1972 until 2023.
 It is a derivative of the MVG Class A, in service on the Munich U-Bahn since 1971.

 Formation

 Every DT1 train consists of two permanently-coupled cars, forming a twin-unit.
 The trains are equipped with automatic couplers, enabling operation of up to two units together to form a four-car train.